 Some of these causes are much easier to stop than others, but each one is complex.

-The introduction of new predators to certain environments often causes extinction in species, as the animals being preyed on are not used to the new danger and thus are not able to protect themselves from it.
+When this happens, the animals being preyed on are not used to the new threat.
+So, they are often unable to or not prepared to protect themselves from it.

 The balances in animals’ environments are very delicate, and just one change can often have detrimental effects.